Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 19th across all league pitching staffs.
+- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.

-- Tigers pitchers combine to give up 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).
+- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).

-- Skubal gets the start for the Tigers, his eighth of the season.
-He is 2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched.
+- Manning gets the start for the Tigers, his 12th of the season.
+He is 4-4 with a 4.45 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- The lefty last appeared on Friday against the Boston Red Sox, when he tossed 5 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his most recent time out on Saturday, Aug.
+12, the righty threw 5 1/3 innings against the Boston Red Sox, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.